solana-foundation/developer-content/content/courses/state-compression/compressed-nfts.md

 you mint up to 10k cNFTs for a small fraction of what it would cost to mint 10k traditional NFTs.

-Inspect the updated NFT on Solana Explorer!
+Inspect the cNFT on Solana Explorer!
 Just like previously, if you have any issues, you should fix them yourself, but if needed the [solution code](<!-- todo(Jimii) -->) is available.

 ### Challenge